backlog — community backlog, avaris-ai, community, ide skills

 Ideal Agent Persona

-Ideal for Project Management Agents requiring structured task organization and prioritization.
+Ideal for Project Management Agents requiring structured backlog organization and prioritization capabilities.

 !
 Prerequisites & Limits